Altobert/Java17SinPackages/README.md

 }
  In this example, a and b are method parameters.
 These are not local variables.
 Be on the lookout for var used with constructors, method parameters, or instance variables.
 Using var in one of these places is a good exam trick to see if you are paying attention.
 Remember that var is only used for local variable type inference!

- EL keyword var solo se puede usar como variable local dentro de un metodo, y no como parametro.
+ EL keyword var SOLO se puede usar como variable local dentro de un metodo, y no como parametro.
 El compilador lo rechaza.

  package var;